 2. Note, that you measure the sweater when it’s lying flat, so some of the numbers will represent only half of the actual measurement.
 For example, the sweater width will be half of the bust size, and the sleeve width will be only half of the circumference of the sleeve.
 Depending on the construction of the sweater you plan to make, you might need to double those “half-measurements” to get the “full measurement”.

-I have a few favourite sweaters.
+have a few favourite sweaters.
 Some of them are the ones I knitted, others are store-bought, but what really matters is that some of them are thick, others medium or light.
 I measured them and marked the measurements on a drawing like the one I made for you in this PDF.
-Click here to download it.
+Click here to download it from the Library of Free Knitting Resources.

 3. CHOOSE THE SIZE OF YOUR PROJECT